SoWhitIs/pyber-analysis/README.md

 ***
  **On the other hand, when review of data illustrated in the below _PyBer  Total Fares, Per City Type, (Resampled, By Week)_ line graph _we can see_**:

-* Ridership in _all_ geographic regions took a dip in at the start of March, having had a steady climb between the second to third weeks in February 2019.
+* Ridership in _all_ geographic regions took a dip in at the end of February after having had a steady climb in previous weeks.

 * Ridership in both Rural and Urban Cities increased at the end of March, with the two combined, yielding revenues of over $2500.